rainlanguage/specs/meta/st0x-spec.md

 ```
 [
     uint256 ioRatio,        // Price ratio for the trading pair in 18 fixed point decimal
+    uint256 input,          // ABI encoded address of the input token (ie padded to 32 bytes)
-    uint256 pairHash,       // keccak256 hash of the pair name (e.g. "TSLAUSD")
+    uint256 output,         // ABI encoded address of the output token (ie padded to 32 bytes)
-    uint256 expiry          // Timestamp in seconds when quote expires
+    uint256 expiry,         // Timestamp in seconds when quote expires
+    uint256 chainId,        // Chain ID of the chain the quote is valid on

 ]
 ```